2005 German football match-fixing scandal: Response of the DFB

 These measures are regarded as an immediate first step taken to manage the problem of match-fixing.
 Other more detailed proposals will be put forward by an expert committee appointed to address the issue.
-On 13 February 2005, the DFB announced the Ausschuss für das Problem Spielmanipulationen (Commission for the Problem of Match Manipulation) as being made up of DFB President Zwanziger, DFL President Hackmann, Treasurer Schmidhuber, and Secretary General Horst Schmidt.
+On 13 February 2005, the DFB announced the Ausschuss für das Problem Spielmanipulationen ('Commission for the Problem of Match Manipulation') as being made up of DFB President Zwanziger, DFL President Hackmann, Treasurer Schmidhuber, and Secretary General Horst Schmidt.

 The DFL is also considering a departure from tradition by employing professional officials in place of the amateurs now used.
 DFL President Werner Hackmann sees the controversial step as possible in light of the recent scandal.
 The former chairman of the board of Hamburger SV feels that the use of full-time referees earning a good wage could help deflect bribery attempts in the future.
 Former star player and head of Germany's 2006 FIFA World Cup Organizing Committee Franz Beckenbauer expressed opposition to the idea of employing professional officials feeling that the current system has worked quite well and is solidly supported by the excellent training program run by the DFB.
-The former FIFA referee Hellmut Krug, DFB Director of Officials (Schiedsrichterabteilung) criticized the control system the DFB had in place because it had been known for some time that Hoyzer was making dubious decisions, but there was no action taken.
-He also emphasized the more general need for observers to prepare written match reports as is the practise for all Bundesliga matches.
+The former FIFA referee Hellmut Krug, DFB Director of Officials (Schiedsrichterabteilung), criticised the control system the DFB had in place because it had been known for some time that Hoyzer was making dubious decisions, but there was no action taken.
+He also emphasised the more general need for observers to prepare written match reports as is the practise for all Bundesliga matches.